 A 1031 exchange can only take place with like-kind properties.
 Like-kind refers to the nature of the property.
 And for this reason, almost all real property is like-kind to each other.
 This tax law allows your investment to continue to grow tax-deferred.

-Tax-deferred exchanges are not new – they’ve been available in one form or another since 1921.
+Tax-deferred 1031 exchange investment strategies are not new – they’ve been available in one form or another since 1921.

 In its current form since 1986, a 1031 exchange is a roadmap for selling one qualified property and buying another qualified property within a specific time period.
 Property to be exchanged must be held for business or investment purposes and not primarily for resale or personal use.